 The Meaning of Toshikoshi Soba Noodles on New Year’s Eve

-Last night, I enjoyed soba noodles with my family as we Japanese have a tradition of eating buckwheat noodles on New Year’s Eve.
+Last night, I enjoyed soba with my family, as we Japanese have a tradition of eating buckwheat noodles on New Year’s Eve.

-In fact, according to the survey conducted in 2013 by the Japanese questionnaire site Research Bank, about 69 percent of 1200 men and women between the 10s and the 60s answered that they eat Toshikoshi Soba late at night on December 31st.
+According to the survey conducted in 2013 by Research Bank, about 69 percent of 1200 males and females between 10s and 60s answered that they eat Toshikoshi Soba late at night on December 31st.

 However, why do Japanese people have Toshikoshi Soba noodles on New Year’s Eve?

-Why Japanese Eat Toshikoshi Soba Noodles on New Year’s Eve
+Why Japanese Eat Toshikoshi Soba on New Year’s Eve

-Actually, there are some theories about the reason why we Japanese have Toshikoshi Soba noodles on New Year’s Eve and they include the following.
+Based on the article 年越し蕎麦 on Wikipedia, there are several theories about why Japanese people eat Toshikoshi Soba on New Year’s Eve, which include the following.

-- Since buckwheat noodles are thin, long, and bouncy, Japanese wish for long and healthy life, eating the noodle dish on New Year’s Eve.
+- Since soba is thin and long, people wish for a long and healthy life, eating the noodles on New Year’s Eve.

 - Buckwheat is strong against rain and wind.
-Besides, the plant can grow even in the wasteland as well.
-Hence, people wish for a strong, healthy body, eating the noodles on New Year’s Eve.
+Besides, the plant grows even in the wasteland.
+Hence, people wish for a healthy, strong body by eating soba on New Year’s Eve.

-- Soba breaks more easily than other Japanese noodles, such as Udon and Ramen, so people have the buckwheat noodles on New Year’s Eve as a charm against accidents.
+- Soba cuts easily compared to other Japanese noodles, such as udon and ramen.
+So people have the noodles on New Year’s Eve as a charm against accidents.

-As you can see from the above, it can be said that many people living in Japan eat soba noodles late at night on December 31st to bring Next Year’s good luck in addition to keeping off Next Year’s bad luck.
+To put it in a nutshell, Japanese people eat soba noodles late at night on December 31st to bring next year’s good luck while at the same time keeping off bad luck.

-How Japanese Prepare Soba Noodles for New Year’s Eve
+How We Prepare Soba for New Year’s Eve

-Some Japanese people prepare instant soba noodles for Toshikoshi Soba.
-Others make the noodle dish from scratch using dried buckwheat noodles available at supermarkets and Soba restaurants.
+For Toshikoshi Soba, some people purchase instant soba noodles.
+Others make the dish from scratch with bundles of dried soba noodles available at supermarkets and soba restaurants.